plaintool/notetask/README.md

 ## Features:
 - **Numbering** — Tasks are numbered automatically based on their order of appearance in the file
 - **Multiline** — Tasks and notes with an option to submit or insert a line break when pressing Enter
+- **Tags** — task tag support with bulk tag editing, tag choice from existing items, auto or custom tag color, sorting, and optional tag suffixes
+- **Filtering** — filtering tasks across all fields and groups using an expression, with highlighting of matched items
+- **Find & Replace** — search and replace text within tasks and notes using a dialogs, with options for case sensitivity and scope selection
+- **Zoom** — zooming of tasks and notes with adjustable zoom via mouse, keyboard, menu, or status bar
 - **Move tasks** — single or multiple, within or between groups; task priority is set simply by its position in the list
 - **Archive tasks** — cross out archived items, which can be hidden or shown as needed
 - **Grouping** — each group on its own page, with full group management